LianEnaLiu/T2D-prediction-automated-feature-engineering/README.md

 The data used for this research is the Whitehall II data, which is not publicly available.
 The code made available in this repository functions as a guideline to replicate the proposed method using different data.
 The automated feature engineering (AFE) notebook shows how AFE was applied, and how the correct data types were assigned.

+The order in which I used the notebooks is:
+1. data_set_creation
+2. data_cleaning
+3. automated_feature_engineering
+4. LogisticRegression & XGBoost